-- Lot 24 has a frontage of 4.0m. - There are no proposed rights of carriageway on any of the lots. b) - Although the site is sloped, the access to each lot can be made. c) - All lots have separate access and all frontage is compliant. - Each lot has appropriate vehicle access to the site for normal residential use. - The proposed is consistent with the development at Beachrock View.
+- a) Lot 24 has a frontage of 4.0m. - b) There are no proposed rights of carriageway on any of the lots. - c) Although the site is sloped, the access to each lot can be made. - d) All lots have separate access and all frontage is compliant. - Each lot has appropriate vehicle access to the site for normal residential use. - The proposed is consistent with the development at Beachrock View.